Robotics > KUKA Robotics integration

 - Each robot maintains isolated program library

 Example problem: A UR10e performing quality inspection encounters a new product variant.
 The robot has no program for this variant and stops production.
-An engineer must create a new program, test it in URSim, and deploy to the robot - taking 2-4 hours of downtime.
+An engineer must create a new program, test it in URSim, and deploy to the robot.

 Current state: Each cobot operates with its own programs: